DWTGS: Rethinking Frequency Regularization for Sparse-view 3D Gaussian Splatting: Preliminary Background

 Given multi-view 2D images of a scene, 3DGS~\cite{3DGS} reconstructs the scene in 3D using 3D Gaussian primitives, enabling photorealistic rendering from novel viewpoints.
 Each Gaussian is defined by optimizable parameters: center positions $\bm{\mu}$, opacities $\sigma$, covariances $\boldsymbol{\Sigma}$, and colors $\mathbf{c}$.
 The optimization is guided by a differentiable loss function:

 where $\mathbf{X}^{gt}$ and $\mathbf{X}$ denote the ground-truth and render images from the same training viewpoint, respectively. $\mathcal{L}_1$ is the MAE loss, and $\mathcal{L}_{D\text{-}SSIM}$ supervises perceptual similarity \cite{SSIM}, with a balancing term $\lambda$.
-To adaptively control the Gaussians' densities, 3DGS proposes the ADC scheme \cite{3DGS}, which can remedy a problem termed ``over-reconstruction''.
-This happens when high-variance 3D regions are covered only by a few coarse-sized Gaussians, leading to unseemly artifacts \cite{FreGS}.
+To adaptively control the Gaussians' densities, 3DGS proposes the ADC scheme \cite{3DGS}, which can remedy ``over-reconstruction'', which happens when high-variance 3D regions are covered only by a few coarse-sized Gaussians, leading to unseemly artifacts \cite{FreGS}.